This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 When thinking of plant care for the Chinese Money Plant, it thrives in bright, indirect light.
 Put it somewhere bright – this plant will take a bit of direct sun, but don’t let it sit in midday or afternoon sun, as this will scorch the leaves.

-I’ve tried different light exposures, and I have to say that this plant loves a lot of bright light, but it’s important it is not direct sunlight.
+I’ve tried different light exposures, and I have to say that this plant loves a lot of bright light, but it mustn’t be direct sunlight.

 It is best placed near a north-facing window.
 I tried one rather grown Pilea in a South-facing room with enough light but still far from a window, and it was doing okay, but not quite as well as the ones beside the north-facing window.